Block Discrete Empirical Interpolation Methods: Introduction

-In this work, we propose three different block DEIM procedures.
-There are three motivating factors for a block DEIM scheme: \begin{itemize} \item The DEIM algorithm has a {\em greedy} nature: it locally selects the index corresponding to the largest magnitude element of a vector.
-A block method shares the same principle, but it may be less greedy since the optimization is done over more indices instead of just one. \item The block DEIM procedures that we propose will generally have higher flop counts than the standard DEIM algorithm.
-However, in practice, we expect that the block DEIM schemes will have higher flop performance than the classical DEIM algorithm as they mainly involve {\sf BLAS-3} operations. \item A block DEIM scheme may be a good solution where the DEIM procedure faces a difficult choice when the local maximizer is (nearly) nonunique.
-Indeed, in \cite[Footnote~3]{Sorensen} it is already hinted that a potentially problematic case is if multiple entries in the vector have nearly the same magnitude, e.g., $|(\bv_1)_i| \approx |(\bv_1)_j|$ for $i \ne j$, then the DEIM scheme will pick the smaller index.
-However, if the other large-magnitude entries in $\bv_1$ are not significant in the subsequent $\bv$ vectors, the corresponding indices will never be selected although they are equally important (see Example~\ref{example1}). \end{itemize}
+In this work, we propose different block DEIM procedures.
+There are three motivating factors for a block DEIM scheme: \begin{itemize} \item The DEIM algorithm may be considered a {\em greedy} algorithm for finding a submatrix with the maximum absolute determinant in a thin-tall matrix: it locally selects the index corresponding to the largest magnitude element of a vector.
+A block DEIM method shares the same principle but may be less greedy since the optimization is done over more indices instead of just one. \item The proposed block DEIM procedures will generally have higher flop counts than the standard DEIM algorithm (see \cref{tab:timeoverview}).
+However, in practice, we expect the block DEIM schemes to have higher flop performance than the classical DEIM algorithm as they are mainly based on level 3 {\sf BLAS} building blocks, which perform matrix-matrix operations. \item A block DEIM scheme may be a good solution where the DEIM procedure faces a difficult choice when the local maximizer is (nearly) nonunique.
+Given the basis vectors $\bv_i$ for $i=1, \dots, k$, indeed, in \cite[Footnote~3]{Sorensen} it is already hinted that a potentially problematic case is if multiple entries in a vector being considered have nearly the same magnitude, e.g., $|(\bv_1)_\ell| \approx |(\bv_1)_j|$ for $\ell \ne j$, then the DEIM scheme may sometimes make a relatively arbitrary choice.
+However, in cases where the nonselected large-magnitude entries in $\bv_1$ are not influential in the subsequent $\bv_i$ vectors, their corresponding indices may never be picked, despite their equal importance; we will give an illustrative case in \cref{example1}). \end{itemize}

-Our selection criterion for the block-$b$ case will consist of maximizing the modulus of the determinant or volume over many possible $b \times b$ submatrices.
-Although $b=5$ is the default, we also discuss options for approximating the maximum volume using larger values of $b$ and taking adaptive values of $b$.
+Our selection criterion for the block-$b$ case will consist of maximizing the modulus of the determinant (volume) over many possible $b \times b$ submatrices.
+The choice of a typical block size depends largely on the size of the input matrix.
+Given $U\in\R^{m\times k}$, if $m$ and $k$ are relatively small, a smaller block size may suffice.
+For larger matrices, a larger block size can be more efficient.
+One can choose any value for $b$ as long as it is within the range $2\le b < k$.
+We also discuss the option of taking adaptive values of $b$.